 So you now know the history behind the Traditional Easter Biscuit but here are some more biscuits for Easter you might like to consider.

 My Nanny always had some of these Cinnamon Freezer Biscuits if not ready baked but in dough form so she could slice a few coins off and bake them when we went to visit.
+Another biscuit recipe is my Orange Freezer Biscuits; gluten free and dairy free.
 Vicky aka Free From Fairy has managed to make her Wholesome Easter Biscuits vegan as well as gluten free which is nothing short of amazing.
 Finally you have Le Coin de Mel and her beautiful decorated Gluten Free Vegan Biscuits, she’s decorated hers as colourful Easter Eggs but the possibilities are endless with a little imagination.

 - 115 g /4oz butter